QCA Code statement

 Principle 9.
 Maintain governance structures and processes that are fit for purpose and support good decision-making by the board

 The role of the Board of Directors is to promote the long-term success of the Company and sustainably grow shareholder value.
 The Board has responsibility for the management, direction and performance of the Group and for ensuring that appropriate resources are in place to achieve its strategy.
 The Board directs and reviews the Group’s operations within an agreed framework of controls.
 This allows risk to be assessed and managed within agreed parameters.
 There is a clear division of responsibility across the Board:

-- the Chairman is responsible for running the business of the Board and for ensuring appropriate strategic focus and direction; and
+- the Chair of the Board is responsible for running the business of the Board and for ensuring appropriate strategic focus and direction; and

-- the Chief Executive Officer is responsible for proposing the strategic focus to the Board, implementing it once it has been approved and overseeing the management of the Company through the Chief Financial Officer and senior management team
+- the Chief Executive Officer is responsible for proposing the strategic focus to the Board, implementing it once it has been approved and overseeing the management of the Company through the Chief Financial Officer and Executive Committee.

-The Board has established audit, nomination, remuneration, risk and ESG committees with formally delegated duties and responsibilities.
+The Board has established Audit, Nomination, Remuneration, Risk and ESG Committees with formally delegated duties and responsibilities.
 All of the Board Committees operate under approved Terms of Reference.

 Remuneration Committee: The Committee is primarily responsible for determining and making recommendations to the Board on the policy for the remuneration and employment terms of the Executive Directors, Chair and other senior executives, and for the effective implementation of that policy.
-Further details can be found on pages 70 to 88 of our Annual Report and Accounts 2021 on pages 66 to 82.
+Further details can be found on pages 70 to 88 of our Annual Report and Accounts 2022.